260 Waymouth Street, Adelaide, South AustraliaSA 5000

 A young man walking away into a neat and tidy bicycle workshop, rows of bikes on the floor and also hanging up.

-If you love the machinations of the bicycle, take pride in creating a great outcome and care personally for your customer’s safety and enjoyment, you’ll be able to get through even the most frustrating of days and still walk back through the door the next morning with a sense of excitement for what's ahead.
+If you love the machinations of the bicycle, take pride in creating a great outcome, and personally care for your customer’s safety and enjoyment, you’ll be able to get through even the most frustrating of days and still walk back through the door the next morning with a sense of excitement for what's ahead.

 Don't care about becoming a bicycle mechanic but just want your bike fixed?
 That's what we're here for.